cbirdlab/limpet_heat_budget_model/README.md

 * I wrote this before I learned tidyverse, so please excuse the messy code.

 * I was never able to exactly replicate the results of the pubs that I used to make this code.
 It can be improved.

+* I would be especially cautious in interpreting predictions of the model when the sun is at an angle